-The list of ways students have used their MAC degrees is diverse, from professional to informal, but the common thread is that they are bringing practical, biblical wisdom into the lives of those they live and work with every day:
+The ways students have used their online biblical counseling degrees is diverse, from professional to informal, but the common thread is that they are bringing practical, biblical wisdom into the lives of those they live and work with every day:

 - Pastors and campus ministers caring for their congregations